There are many reasons why your AC system freezes up.

 Defective blower motor or relay—A blower motor running at the wrong speed or not turning on at all can lead to freezing.
 It may also be sporadic, starting at top speed and slowing down after it gets warm.
 Or a relay can cause it to run one time and not the following time.
 In either situation, you will need to contact Service Experts Heating & Air Conditioning to repair the trouble.

-Booking regular AC maintenance or heat pump maintenance might help you avoid this issue.
+Booking regular AC maintenance might help you avoid this issue.
 Our professionals will meticulously inspect and clean your system, which often allows us to spot minor problems before they cause major problems.